schuam/ansible_role_package_installation/README.md

 # Ansible Role: Package Installation

-This role can be used to install a bunch of packages on different linux distributions (so far Arch Linux and Ubuntu).
-I use is as part of my laptop/desktop setup process.
+This role can be used to install a bunch of packages on different Linux distributions (so far Arch Linux and Ubuntu).
+I use it as part of my laptop/desktop setup process.
 This way the same software packages are installed on all my machines.
 Well, actually depending on what I use a specific computer for, I install different sets of packages.
 That's why I split all packages up into groups:

 - **bluetooth**: Packages needed to use Bluetooth.
-- **browser**: Some browser that I like to use.
+- **browser**: Some browsers that I like to use.
 Either for day-to-day use or for testing.
 - **essential**: Packages that I pretty much need on every machine that I work on (e.g. neovim, or git).
-- **multimedia**: Packages to work with different media files (e.g. music player, or image viewer)
+- **multimedia**: Packages to work with different media files (e.g. music players, or image viewers)
 - **network**: Packages needed for networking.
 - **python**: Python packages that I want to have installed system wide.
 I don't like to install them with **pip** (I use pip only for virtual